Updated May 2017 - Introduction- The Manchester Village Spartans currently operate multiple men's rugby squads and a

-Touch rugby made up of new and developing players who play in a touch rugby league for 8 weeks over the summer from mid May and through early July.
+Touch rugby made up of new and developing players who play in a touch rugby league for 6 weeks over the summer in June and July.
 Touch rugby is non contact and provides a good introduction into the basics of playing rugby.
 These being passing, catching and running forward.
 It is a mixed-gender team with coaching by women and men.

 The Club enters the inclusive & Gay rugby tournaments which are held in England, Europe and Worldwide:

 *The Spartans competed in the last Bingham Cup held in Nashville, Tennessee in the USA, in May 2016, and will be attending the next Bingham Cup in Amsterdam, 7-10 June 2018.

 The Spartans competed in 2017 Union Cup held in Madrid, Spain on the 28th - 30th April 2017.
 Taking 3 teams, the 1st, 2nd and 3rds.
 The 1st team reaching the semi-finals.

 The club usually tours for 3-7 days depending on the distance travelled and where the tournament is being held in the UK or abroad.